 How to Apply

-- Review the full On-Farm Milk Storage & Handling Grant RFA (request for applications) for the application details and process.
+- Review the full On-Farm Milk Storage & Handling Grant RFA (request for applications) for the application details and process when it becomes available in fall 2023.

 - Register in WebGrants (may take up to two business days).

 - Complete your application in WebGrants using our Application Guide.
-Application period: August 25 - October 6, 2022 at 2:00 PM ET.
+Applications will reopen in fall 2023

 - Applicants who do not already have a Unique Entity Identifier (UEI) through SAM.gov are strongly encouraged to start this process during the application period to ensure a timely start to their grant, if awarded.
 There are currently significant delays.